Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 In the following JHelioviewer and SWHV are used interchangeably.
 They refer to the Java client of the Helioviewer system available at <https://github.com/Helioviewer-Project/JHelioviewer-SWHV> and subject of this project.
 The term JHV3D refers to a similar software, outcome of SRE-SM/JHV3 "Time-Dependent 3-D Visualisation of Solar Data" project, available at <https://github.com/Helioviewer-Project/JHelioviewer>.
 A big part of the work performed during the CCN2 phase was merging of ideas from JHV3D into SWHV.

-The current system architecture is presented in Chapter 3, the interfaces of the JHelioviewer client are presented in Chapter 4, the current design of JHelioviewer is presented in Chapter 5, while the Chapter 6 presents the identified tasks for the CCN2 phase.
+The current system architecture is presented in Chapter 3, the interfaces of the JHelioviewer client are presented in Chapter 4, the current design of JHelioviewer is presented in Chapter 5, while the Chapter 6 presents the identified tasks for the CCN2 phase, together with the work performed and its rationale.

 Chapter 7 presents a traceability matrix for the tasks, as well as the assigned priority and the milestone for delivery.
 Features already delivered will be subjected to refinement and refactoring as new functionality becomes available in the client-server system.